How to Take Part

 On Social Media

-Sharing your images all month long on Twitter or Instagram with #backyardbio is the easiest way to take part.
+Sharing your images on Twitter or Instagram with #backyardbio is the easiest way to take part.
 It only takes a second, and by following the hashtag you'll get to see other amazing images from around the globe!

 On INaturalist/Seek Apps